interledger-deprecated/ilp-protocol-psk2/README.md

 [![codecov](https://codecov.io/gh/interledgerjs/ilp-protocol-psk2/branch/master/graph/badge.svg)](https://codecov.io/gh/interledgerjs/ilp-protocol-psk2)
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

+PSK2 is a request/response protocol built on ILP that can send value and/or data.
+It handles generating conditions and fulfillments for ILP Prepare/Fulfill packets to send value, and it encrypts and authenticates request and response data.

-PSK2 sends requests and responses over ILP that can carry money and/or data.
-It can be used to send indivdiual payment chunks, unfulfillable test payments for quotes, and it can be used as part of a protocol/module for streaming or chunked payments.
-PSK2 uses a secret shared between the sender and receiver to generate the ILP conditions and fulfillments, as well as encrypt and authenticate the request and response data.
+PSK2 can be used to send indivdiual payment chunks, unfulfillable test payments for quotes, and it can be used as part of a protocol/module for streaming or chunked payments.

 ## Installation